Why It Works

 Once they're poached, you can then keep them warm and add them to the pot shortly before serving to bathe them in the kraut's flavor.
 If you want, you can also sear some of them in a hot skillet after they've been warmed from poaching; I don't usually bother, but it's an option open to you if you're so inclined.

-Finding the Best Wine
+Choosing the Wine

 As is often the case with regional dishes, people can be adamant that the only wine appropriate in the dish is a local one.
 Alsace produces some of my favorite whites, so I'm in no way opposed to adding a Riesling or Pinot Gris to choucroute, but I won't go so far as to say that it's essential.